ezekielswanson/Data-Pagination-and-Filtering-with-JavaScript/README.md

 # Data Pagination and Filtering with JavaScript
- Using pagination to enhance a web page's usability.
+This project HTML, CSS, and vanilla JavaScript to display info on student's in a database.